OSU-Net/cyder/docs/api/intro_curl.rst

             ...
         ]
     }

 1. ``count``, ``next``, and ``previous`` all provide data that can help simplify API interaction.

    - ``count`` gives the number of records of the requested type.
 This makes it easy to iterate through records without making additional requests to check when you've reached the end.
    - ``next`` and ``previous`` each contain URLs to the next and previous page of results.
 These are constructed dynamically by the API, so they will always contain any query parameters you have passed.
 Because these values will be ``null`` if no such page exists, you can also use them to iterate through multi-page lists of results without having to count.
 This is also safer than counting, because changes made to the database in the middle of a large batch of API requests may cause there to be a different number of pages than there were at the beginning of the operation.

 2. As stated before, where appropriate, related records are pointed to with URLs for easy navigation.
-In this case, if you wanted to check the master domain of the domain name ``in-addr.arpa``, you could simply pass the value of ``master_domain`` to api_connect and retrieve the appropriate record.
+In this case, if you wanted to check the master domain of the domain name ``in-addr.arpa``, you could simply pass the value of ``master_domain`` to curl and retrieve the appropriate record.

 ~~~~~~~~~~~~
 Detail Views